 The easiest and brightest object to start observing for beginners is the Moon, and this interactive lunar map should help identify its major features.
 To see the daily Moonrise, Moonset, and meridian crossing times for the month in the Merseyside region, click here, (click any day for more details), and for details of lunar eclipses click here.
 The ideal time for observing planets is when they are closest to the earth (either inferior conjunction for inner planets or opposition for outer planets), and conversely, the worst time is when they are furthest away (either superior conjunction for inner planets or conjunction for outer planets).
 The diagram illustrates the key relationships of the planets wrt the earth (Image Credit: Wmheric), and this link shows their current positions in the solar system.

-For all celestial objects of interest in the Northern night sky during the month, see Jodrell Bank’s Centre for Astrophysics The night sky this month page compiled by Ian Morison.
-Wes Stone’s website also has page links listing what one can expect to see, such as planets, the moon, together with catalogues of suitable double stars (all potentially separable with a good 60 mm refractor), and brighter deep sky objects, especially open star cluster that are easier to recognise through small aperture telescopes.
-For observing deep sky objects (e.g. Messier catalogue objects like galaxies, nebulae and star clusters) it must be stressed they are generally dim and extended compared with stars and planets, so telescopes with larger apertures are best, and a 150 mm (6 inch) f 6 Newtonian would be a reasonable beginners option.
-Deep sky objects are best observed under remote dark sky conditions well away from city lights.
+For details about planets visible in the Merseyside area see here, and for celestial objects of interest in the Northern night sky during the month, see Jodrell Bank’s Centre for Astrophysics The night sky this month page compiled by Ian Morison.
+For general information about the Sun, Moon, and Solar System visit The Nine Planets website.
+Wes Stone’s website also has a page listing what one can expect to see, such as planets, the moon, together with catalogues of suitable double stars (all potentially separable with a good 60 mm refractor), and brighter deep-sky objects, especially open star clusters that are easier to recognise through small aperture telescopes.
+For observing deep-sky objects (e.g. Messier and Caldwell catalogue objects like galaxies, nebulae and star clusters) it must be stressed they are generally dim and extended compared with stars and planets, so telescopes with larger apertures are best, and a 150 mm (6 inches) f6 Newtonian would be a reasonable beginners option.
+Deep-sky objects are best observed under remote dark sky conditions well away from city lights.